Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Jacob Rigney – Oh… I’ve been in kind of a bad mood lately.
 How are you, Teri?

 Teri Ulm – I’ve been pretty good.
-You hide that bad mood pretty good.
+You hide that bad mood pretty well.
 I don’t notice that you’re in a bad mood.

 Jacob Rigney – Yeah.
 I suffer silently.
 That tends to be how I get down.